 Q. In the old system, each team got points for being at the tournament.
 Is that still true?

 A. No. In the first season of the old system we penalized teams 25 points for missing a tournament and divided those points among the teams that participated.
 After reviewing that season’s results and considering the purpose of the points system, we have discontinued that practice.
 Since the purpose of the system is to find the actual relative strength of all teams we feel that changes should be based on the results of play and not simply participation.

 Q. How will playoffs be handled?
-Could our rating go down by losing in the playoffs?
+Could our ranking go down by losing in the playoffs?

-Q. How will the points system be used to create tournament pools?
+Q. How will the Tournament/Points system be used to create tournament pools?

-A. The Region will create pools using the ratings as a guideline.
-Note that the labels "Gold, Silver, etc." are only used to establish starting ratings for teams (this applies for Adult tournaments only).
+A. The Region will create pools using the rankings as a guideline.
+Note that the labels "Gold, Silver, etc." are only used to establish starting rankings for teams (this applies for Adult tournaments only).
 If a team signs up for Bronze, but does very well in tournaments, that team’s rating will improve and it will play against better competition.
 Similarly a Gold team that does poorly will begin playing against worse competition.
 Two of the goals of the new system are to improve assignment of teams to divisions based upon their play and to increase the variety of opponents against which each team plays.
 For Junior Tournaments, the Rankings will be used to assign out the tournaments in 4-team pool increments.
 All pools will be seeded based on the Rankings.
 We may adjust some of the lower seeds at Regular Season tournaments so teams from the same club avoid being in the same pool.